 3D LIGHT SCANS

-Sparks is currently an Adjunct Senior Research Fellow at the Monash Immersive Visualisation Platform at the New Horizons Research Centre where she has access to cutting-edge 3D mapping technology and the opportunity to work with engineers and scientists.
-This is a project that builds on the work she commenced in 2015 with the support of the CSIRO in Brisbane, who provided the 3D mapping equipment training.
+Sparks position as an Adjunct Senior Research Fellow at the Monash Immersive Visualisation Platform at the New Horizons Research Centre provides her with access to cutting-edge 3D mapping technology and the opportunity to work with engineers and scientists.
+This is a project that builds on the work she commenced in 2015 with the support of the CSIRO in Brisbane, who provided 3D mapping equipment training.
 This led into her residency with the Perceptual Robotics Laboratory (PERCRO) in Pisa 2017.
 The technology is capable of scanning complex interiors and exteriors previously un-mappable by fixed scanners.
 The works on exhibit at MGA were created using Zebedee to collect data through which she adds, subtracts, carves into and blends datasets.
 She has utilised this technology at a number of sites including Heide Museum of Modern Art in Melbourne.
 Some might recognise the buildings of Heide II or the dining room of Heide I, or the gardens at the Royal Melbourne Botanic Gardens.

 Sparks has no preconceived notion about what may eventuate from her point cloud explorations.
 Her desire is to create an immersive visual field so the viewer becomes part of the image space.
 The outcome, as she puts it, is unknown.
 When she asked the scientists what can she do with the technology, they turned around and said you tell us what you want to do and we’ll figure out how to do it.
 It is a project that recognises scientists and artists ask different questions which can enhance each other’s understanding of technology and its potential.